-When your tenancy comes to an end the landlord should return your deposit to you in full if you have kept the property in good condition.
-The deposit must be returned within 10 days of you and the landlord agreeing how much of the deposit should be returned.
+When your tenancy comes to an end the landlord should return your deposit to you in full if the property is returned in the same condition as at the start of the tenancy (excepting for fair, wear and tear).
+The deposit should be returned within 10 days of you and the landlord agreeing how much of the deposit should be returned.

 What if the landlord withholds all or part of my tenancy deposit?

 If there is a dispute over the return of your deposit, you can challenge deposit deductions with the landlord/ agent and the three tenancy deposit schemes offer a free dispute resolution service.
-The deadline to raise a dispute with insurance based deposit schemes is 90 days from the tenancy end date or for My deposits 3 months minus one day from your move out date.
-Students' Union Advice can provide further advice and assistance if you have a deposit dispute with your landlord.
+The deadline to raise a dispute is usually 3 months from the tenancy end date, or 3 months minus one day from the date that you vacate the property (My deposits scheme).

-For more advice and information about deposits and other housing payments, please contact SUA.
+For more advice and information about deposits and other housing payments, please contact SU Advice.